BeetElite Reviews - Does It Work and Is It Safe?

 While some conflicting studies exist, the nitrates contained in beets (and powders like BeetElite) seems to provide some real-world benefits in humans.

-The detailed answer: To quickly outline some of these conflicting studies, according to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition:
+According to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition, she states the following:

 “Beets are a nutrient-rich root vegetable.
 Research suggests that competitive athletes who ate 1 beet per day (up to 1.5 cups of beets) 75 minutes before running were able to move at a faster pace with perceived less exertion.

 Nitrates convert to nitric oxide in the body, which functions to widen blood vessels, in turn allowing for increased blood flow, oxygen, and nutrients to reach working muscles.
 Nitrates may also improve your muscle’s use of oxygen during activity.
 Once again, food sources are the best for obtaining this nutrient benefit.”

 A 2015 Penn State study was the first to measure blood flow to the contracting muscles after beetroot juice supplement, finding it had no effect.
 They did find that the participants’ arteries “de-stiffened,” but not that they necessarily widened.